What is Envirothon?

 How do I start a team?

 Each team must have a team coach.
 Interested students must identify a coach, whether it be a teacher, club leader, parent or other adult.
-If you are interested starting an Envirothon team, contact Lindy Durham at 804-501-5175 or email@example.com.
+If you are interested starting an Envirothon team, contact Lindy Durham at email@example.com.

 Resources for Coaches

-Henricopolis has several resource bags available for loan to Henrico Envirothon coaches.
+Henricopolis has several resource trunks available for loan to Henrico Envirothon coaches.
 These bags contain additional training resources, including ID books and guides, videos, maps, water monitoring kits, and more.
 Trunks are available to Henrico Envirothon Coaches on a first-request basis.
 Teams competing in the Henricopolis Envirothon receive a bag for the duration of the Envirothon season.